Why Listing Early in the Week Helps Sellers

 When a home is priced right and marketed well, weekends can get busy.

-But busy isn’t always good if it becomes disorganized.
+Still, busy isn’t always good if it becomes disorganized.

-Listing early gives you time to set:
+An early launch gives you time to set:

 • showing windows